MarijaBorisov/ngsi-tools/README.md

 allows users to specify the number of entities they will get in return max value is 1000.
 More on information on this in official Fiware Orion [Documentation](https://fiware-orion.readthedocs.io/en/master/user/pagination/index.html).

 * **`config.db`**
     - Structures of entity types that can be uploaded via the Connector are saved in this database.
-It could be the same database that the Orion Context Broker is using for saving its data.
+It could be the same MongoDB database that the Orion Context Broker is using for saving its data.

 ###### **Structures of Entity Types**
 In order to make the NGSI Connector more universal, the possibility for users to create and add various Entity Types and their structure is incorporated.
 Each structure sets the rules that will be used while parsing specific entities.
-It is mandatory to first upload the structure of each entity type that will be uploaded, otherwise, upload of entities of unknown structure would not be possible.
+It is mandatory to first upload the structure of each entity type that will be uploaded.
+Otherwise, upload of entities of unknown structure would not be possible.

 * **`Create a structure of Entity Type`**
      * Upload structure  of entity type into the request body in JSON format